 God means for your life — married or unmarried, student or employee, young or old — to run on the power of prayer.
 Prayer fuels the engine of your heart and mind.
 It’s not coffee, or Chipotle, or social media buzz; it’s prayer.
 You need God in and through prayer more than you need anything else.
 We will not do anything of any real and lasting value without God, which means we will not do anything of any real and lasting value without prayer.

-If you want more information on prayer, like what it is, or how to get started, click the link:
+If you want more information on prayer, like what it is, or how to get started, click the link to read blog posts from our 31 Days of Prayer series:

 If you think about who God is – his power, his creativity, his holiness, his majesty as King of creation – of all the ways he could expect us to know him, he gives us a book!
 That’s pretty incredible.
 In the simple act of reading, we can know God, and have a foundation of truth to build our lives on.